Qorvo/qpg-openthread/gp712/doc/README.md

 ### Hardware

-The GP712 development kit contains a RPi, a GP712 module and an SD card with the necessary drivers.
+The GP712 Development Kit contains a Raspberry Pi (RPi), a GP712 module and an SD card with the necessary drivers.

 ### Software